Sudhaanshuu/SuEdit/README.md

 - **Authentication**: Using **Supabase** for secure sign-up and login.

 ## Live Demo
-Check out the live version of the app at:
+Check out the live version of the app at
 [**suedit.vercel.app**](https://suedit.vercel.app)

 ## Tech Stack